Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Geforce GTX 670 should theoretically be quite a bit faster than the Radeon HD 6790 overall. (explain)
+Memory BandwidthThe Geforce GTX 670, in theory, should perform a lot faster than the Radeon HD 6790 in general. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Geforce GTX 670 is superior to the Radeon HD 6790, by far. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the Geforce GTX 670 is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison